Hillsboro is a hard scrawny town on the way from Truth or Consequences, where I used to live, to Silver City, New Mexico..

 Hillsboro used to have apple orchards and a popular annual Apple Festival that peddled apples, arts and crafts, food and live music but that disappeared after management stole money and absconded to Europe.

-At one time, main street here had a biker bar that drew Harley Davidson enthusiasts from Albuquerque and Las Cruces but that attraction had to be closed when the bar’s owner sold the liquor license for a ton of money.
+At one time, main street here had a biker bar that drew Harley Davidson enthusiasts from Albuquerque and Las Cruces but that attraction closed when the bar’s owner sold the liquor license for a ton of money.

-Today, becoming gold prospectors,my friend John and I use gold detectors instead of picks trying to change our luck.
+Today, becoming gold prospectors,my friend John and I use gold detectors instead of picks.

-ScramblIng up hillsides, we wave our wands over rocky soil.
+Working our way up hillsides, we wave our battery powered wands over rocky soil.
 We have tried the detectors around the house with loose change to practice before getting serious.
 We haven’t found gold yet but we have found barbed wire, nails, bottle caps, and rusty beer cans.

 Tomorrow will be yet another gold hunting day.
 Expectations will be lower, but hope refuses to die.